Difference Between Haskell vs Rust

 3. Drawbacks in Both

-As Haskell uses few easy-to-use libraries which are implemented using vocabulary which needs the programmers or beginners to understand the abstract math and hence it is considered very difficult for learning and understanding this Haskell language when compared to any other and also it provides symbols everywhere, some extensions to this language which may lead to very different code which is not understandable and even the package manager is unstable.
-Whereas Rust also has few disadvantages as it is a low-level language it always makes the programmers alert while allocating memory and this language also requires some time to understand the language as even Haskell is difficult for learning.
+As Haskell uses few easy-to-use libraries which are implemented using vocabulary which needs the programmers or beginners to understand the abstract math and hence it is considered very difficult to learn and understand this Haskell language when compared to any other, and also it provides symbols everywhere, some extensions to this language which may lead to very different code which is not understandable and even the package manager is unstable.
+Whereas Rust also has a few disadvantages as it is a low-level language, it always makes the programmers alert while allocating memory, and this language also requires some time to understand the language as even Haskell is difficult to learn.

 Haskell vs Rust Comparison Table